NMATech/NMATech/README.md

 # Hi there 👋 , I'm Nadindra!
-Currently working with Robotic Process Automation, but I love learn new thing in programming such as Javascript, Swift, Python.
+Currently learning Web development and mobile apps, but I love learn new thing in programming such as C++, Python.

 ### Tools:
 <p>